-- 1. A student must submit the grievance in writing in detail to the Office of the Provost and include all pertinent information.
+- 1. A student must submit the grievance in writing in detail to the Office of the Provost and include all pertinent information within 45 business days after attempting to follow the Complaint Procedure.
 Such information must include the informal steps taken to resolve the issue, with all steps fully documented as to the person(s) with whom the student met, date, results of the meeting(s) and materials presented during the informal resolution stage.
 The student must be specific as to the issue being grieved, citing the example(s) of treatment leading to the grievance. - 2.
-The Office of the Provost will review the grievance within five (5) working days, requesting additional information from the grievant if necessary.
-The Provost will appoint a Grievance Committee that shall include at a minimum two faculty members not from the student's program of enrollment and one administrator not to include the Program Director/Dean of the student's program of enrollment, the Provost, or the President. - 3.
-The Grievance Committee will have 10 working days from receipt of the grievance from the Provost to review the grievance, obtain further information from
+The Office of the Provost will review the grievance within five (5) working days, requesting additional information from the grievant, if necessary.
+The Provost provides all relevant information and documents submitted to the Grievance Committee that shall include at a minimum two faculty members not from the student's program of enrollment and one administrator not to include the Program Director/Dean of the student's program of enrollment, the Provost, or the President.

-- members of the University who may have knowledge of the situation and the grievant, and make a determination as to grievance resolution, providing its recommendation to the Provost. - 4.
-The Provost will have three (3) working days to provide the University's response to the grievant.
+- 3. The Grievance Committee will have a minimum of 30 business days from receipt of the grievance from the Provost to review the grievance, obtain further information from members of the University who may have knowledge of the situation and the grievant, and make a determination as to grievance resolution, providing its recommendation to the Provost. - 4.
+The Provost will have five (5) business days to provide the University's response to the grievant.